airbnb/Showkase/README.md

 ```

 **Step 4**: Showkase is now ready for use!
 Showkase comes with an Activity that you need to start
- for accesing the UI browser.
+ for accessing the UI browser.
 Typically you would start this activity from the debug menu of
  your app but you are free to start this from any place you like!
 A nice helper function
  `createShowkaseBrowserIntent` is generated for you so you might have to build the app one
  before it's available for use.
 Just start the intent and that's all you need to do for accessing